CSX460/CSX460/README.md

 ### 8. Deployment

- a.
-Diving into the data lake
+- Diving into the data lake
- b.
-Optimization
+- Optimization
- c.
-Delivery and Production
+- Delivery and Production

 Reading:

 Exercise(s):